Lovely County, Arkansas Territory

 Lovely County was a county that existed from October 31, 1827, to 1828 in the Arkansas Territory.

-It included all or part of present-day Benton, Washington, and Crawford Counties in Arkansas plus all or part of present-day Delaware, Mayes, Wagoner, Cherokee, Adair, Sequoyah, and Muskogee Counties in Oklahoma.
+It included all or part of present-day Benton, Washington, and Crawford counties in Arkansas plus all or part of present-day Delaware, Mayes, Wagoner, Cherokee, Adair, Sequoyah, and Muskogee counties in Oklahoma.
+If this county were to be revived today, it would comprise the western portions of Washington and Benton counties.

 The county seat was Nicksville, established on April 25, 1828.
 The town was located on the west bank of Sallisaw Creek, 13 mi from its mouth.
 The town was named after General John Nicks, a hero of the War of 1812, and mostly consisted of log buildings.

 The post office was discontinued on October 2, 1829, with the buildings of Nicksville being later purchased by Dwight Mission.

 The county had three townships: Nicks, Hope, and Prospect.

-The Osages and the Cherokees ceded most of the territory that would become Lovely County to the federal government.
-This area was known as "Lovely's Purchase" (sometimes as the "Lovely Donations") after Indian agent William Lovely, who had managed the transaction as part of a treaty which sought to establish a buffer zone between warring Osages and Western Cherokees.
+The Osage and the Cherokee ceded most of the territory that would become Lovely County to the federal government in a forced exchange associated with the Indian Removal Act and relocation of these and other tribes to west of the Mississippi Rive.

+This area was known as "Lovely's Purchase" (sometimes as the "Lovely Donations") after US Indian agent William Lovely.
+He had managed the transaction as part of a treaty which sought to establish a buffer zone between the warring Osage and Western Cherokee.

 The land was described as being the land along the Arkansas River at Fort Bayou; then up the Arkansas and Verdigris to the falls of the Verdigris river; thence eastward to the said Osage boundary line. at a point 20 leagues north from the Arkansas River; and with that line, to the point of beginning.